-47 Mr. Jinks declined Mr. Dickie's offer to be present when he gave his statement to CO Cebollero.
+&lt;sup>47 Mr. Jinks declined Mr. Dickie's offer to be present when he gave his statement to CO Cebollero.
 He said Mr. Dickie told him to "watch what I said" and "to give out no more information than, than what was asked of."
 (Tr.
 167).
 Mr. Jinks said he "felt like, you know, somebody was trying to coerce me into saying, you know, cover something up or something.
 But that, that wasn't what I was wanting to do, I was wanting the truth to be known, so."
 (Tr.
 168).

-have pushed that line hose eight to 10 inches up against that conductor."48 (Tr.
+three to four hours.
+(AF No. 10).
+He said he told AD Grove, that if [redacted] "had the conductor at least eight to 10 inches inside of the line hose, then he could have done it, he could have done it safely.
+Because then when his back would have pushed up against it, he wouldn't have pushed that line hose eight to 10 inches up against that conductor."
+(Tr.
 209-15).
 He testified that he also told AD Grove a scenario where [redacted]'s movement of his bucket may have caused the rubber line hose to slide up and "over enough just for that conductor to be at the end."
 (Tr.
 239).
 He said that he told AD Grove if the conductor line was eight to twelve inches inside the rubber hose as Foreman Bilodeau said on March 11, 2015, the only way the rubber hose could have slid up and over the line was if [redacted]'s bucket was up against the rubber hose.
-49 (Tr.
+(Tr.
 240).